isaiahrafael/agripredict/README.md

-# Create the README.md file with the given content

-readme_content = """
 # Commodity CSV Splitter

 This script splits a CSV file containing commodity futures data into separate CSV files based on different commodity categories.